Trump questions US intel, not Putin, on Russia 2016 meddling

 Putin said he did indeed want to Trump to win - because of his policies - but took no action to make it happen.

-"I have great confidence in my intelligence people, but I will tell you that President Put was extremely strong and powerful in his denial today," said Trump, repeatedly denouncing the special counsel investigation into Russian interference efforts, which intelligence officials warn are ongoing.
+"I have great confidence in my intelligence people, but I will tell you that President Putin was extremely strong and powerful in his denial today," said Trump, repeatedly denouncing the special counsel investigation into Russian interference efforts, which intelligence officials warn are ongoing.

 "I don't see any reason why Russia would interfere in the 2016 election,' Trump said.